 - Owners’ Equity

-Owners’ equity, also known as shareholders’ equity, typically refers to anything that belongs to the owners of a business after any liabilities are accounted for.
+How to read a balance sheet Owners’ equity section, also known as shareholders’ equity, typically refers to anything that belongs to the owners of a business after any liabilities are accounted for.

 If you were to add up all of the resources a business owns (the assets) and subtract all of the claims from third parties (the liabilities), the residual leftover is the owners’ equity.